top of page

 Upon graduation Lauren moved to Rio De Janeiro, Brazil.
 For nine months she studied and became fluent in Portuguese & Samba working as a private English tutor for business professionals.
 From Brazil, Lauren moved to the Harlem neighborhood of New York City to study Jazz Dance under Sheila Barker who is a second generation teacher of Dianne McIntyre and Frank Hatchett.
 For 10 years Lauren studied and performed many styles of dance and performance.

-Lauren's Choreography has been commissioned by TEDx Asbury Park, Ernst & Young, Columbia University, Hunter College, Joffrey Ballet School, The Ailey School, Milford Readers & Writers Festival, MassBliss Mindfulness Festival, LaGuardia Performing Arts Center, Harlem Arts Festival, The Broadway Experience and many more.
+Lauren's art has been commissioned by TEDx Asbury Park, Ernst & Young, Columbia University, Hunter College, Joffrey Ballet School, The Ailey School, Milford Readers & Writers Festival, MassBliss Mindfulness Festival, LaGuardia Performing Arts Center, Harlem Arts Festival, The Broadway Experience and many more.